 An avid chamber musician, Josh was a founding member of the Emmaus Quartet which gave over 100 performances in the Southeast between 2004-2006.
 Josh presently maintains a busy performance schedule with Schaafritz, a duo with his wife, CSO principal flutist Kristen Holritz.
 Additionally, Josh performs weekly with the CSO String Quintet in their effort to bring classical music to local schools and the greater Chattanooga community.
 Josh is currently collaborating with Lee University professor Dr. ChoEun Lee to perform the entire Beethoven Violin Sonata Cycle over four semesters between 2017-2019.

 Josh is an advocate for newly composed music and improvisation.
 His doctoral dissertation, entitled “A Player’s Guide: Lera Auerbach’s 24 Preludes for Violin and Piano, Op.
 46”, includes a complete recording of Auerbach’s Op.
 46 preludes.
 Josh’s free improvisation work can be heard on Spotify under the album title Blow- Fi.
 In 2017 Josh performed two world premiers of chamber works by Chattanooga composers Douglas Hedwig (Moveable Borders) and Jonathan McNair (All a-Cryin’).
 Josh is also an active studio musician in Nashville, TN and has played on multiple soundtracks for many of today’s popular film, television shows, and video games.

 Josh holds a B.M. from the University of North Carolina School of the Arts, a M.M. from the University of Minnesota, and a D.M.A. from the University of Georgia.
-His principal teachers have been Mark Reneau, Kevin Lawrence, Sally O'Reilly, and Michael Heald.
+His principal teachers have been Mark Reneau, Michael Dabroski, Kevin Lawrence, Sally O'Reilly, and Michael Heald.